 We want today’s girls to be tomorrow’s leaders, especially in the technology field

-Our objectives for 2024 aim to achieve 33% of female executives and a/-1% of adjusted wage gap.
+Our objectives for 2024 aim to achieve 33% of female executives and a +/-1% of adjusted wage gap.
 Additionally, we are committed to achieve gender parity in the Company’s highest governance bodies in 2030.

 In our controls, we go further and calculate the “Adjusted Pay Gap”.
 We compare the average total compensation of men and women in similar positions, considering other factors in addition to gender, such as: country, legal entity, professional category, functional area, seniority and work schedule.